 One of the best ways to fight breakage with transitioning hair is to protect it.
 There are several things you can do, but here are three of the most helpful:

-Penetrative Oils like avocado, olive, and coconut work to infuse nutrients into the hair shaft, and they seal moisture in too.
+Penetrative Oils like avocado, olive, and coconut penetrate into the hair shaft giving your hair the nutrients it needs to grow.
 Plus, they lubricate the coils as a bonus, which makes curls slide apart much easier.
 These three characteristics make them highly desirable to anyone with dry, damaged hair.

-Butta Butta Cream is one of the most healthy products on the market, and it contains protective oils blended into one container.
-You’ll find that it is easy to use and that it keeps your hair moisturized throughout the week.
+Butta Butta Cream is one of the most natural products on the market, and it contains all of the protective oils whipped into one container.
+You’ll find that keeps your hair moisturized throughout the week and will stop breakage

-Layering your products will help to guard against friction and other damaging elements.
+Layering your products will help to guard against friction and other damaging elements that cause natural hair to become dry.

 Bonnets and scarves are ideal for protecting styles too.
 Covering your hard work is the best way to ensure it still looks great in the morning.